vcrncalo/TSE-Telecommunications-Software-Engineering./README.md

 ## Pytest

 *The pytest framework is used to run the tests for each modulation technique.
-The tests can be run with: `pytest -v --cov 'file.py'`.*
+The tests can be run with: `pytest -v -cov 'file.py'`.*

 *Figure 8 shows how pytest output looks when running the tests for all the modulation techniques:*